ClemensElflein/openmower.de/content/en/docs/Conversion-Guide/2-robot-modification/robot-specific-guides/YardForce-Classic-500/index.md

   {{% /alert %}}

-It's time to power the robot up by hitting the switch at the back of the robot.
 Some battery packs don't like the inrush current and will turn off immediately.
 If this happens, you can try to turn the switch off and on again and it should work.

 Once turned on, LEDs should start blinking on the ESCs, the GPS, the xCore board and the mainboard.
 **Keep the robot turned on for at least five minutes to maker sure the CM4 boots up properly.
 It does setup during the first boot.**

 {{% alert title="Info" color="info" %}}
-Now is the time to place the mower into the docking station, so that the battery doesn't drain.
-In this state, the battery does not charge, because the core board does not have the correct firmware installed.
+It's a good idea to place the mower into the docking station, so that the battery doesn't drain.

+In this state, the battery does not charge, because the core board does not have the correct firmware installed, but the docking voltage will still be used to power the electronics, so the battery will not drain.
 {{% /alert %}}

-If everything seems healthy, proceed to the next section: [TODO]().
+If everything seems healthy, proceed to the [Software Setup]({{< relref "/docs/Conversion-Guide/3-software-setup" >}}).

 Otherwise, **stop here and ask for help on the Discord server**.